Upward Fixation of the Patella

 NOTE: Essentially, the locking stifle is your horse’s problem!
 Please do not try and micromanage this problem for him or make him feel like there is something ‘wrong’ with him.
 Instead help him manage and deal with it.
 This is important: Your goal is not to stop the stifle from locking, but for your horse to become relaxed, supple, and gymnasticized as well as calm enough to optimally manage his own movement and hopefully overcome the condition.

-(This in a nutshell, it is a BIG topic….
+(This in a nutshell, TRUST is a BIG topic….
 Contact me for distance consultation, if needed.)

 Develop a gymnasticizing program and stop ‘training’ for a while